Autopsy finds cause of death for Irvo Otieno was asphyxia - WTOP News

 Otieno was laid to rest last week.
 Civil rights leader the Rev. Al Sharpton and other speakers at his funeral said his death shows the need for mental health and policing reforms.

-Otieno’s family and their attorneys have said Otieno was experiencing mental distress at the time of his initial encounter with law enforcement earlier this month, days before he was taken to the state hospital.
-He was first taken into police custody March 3, when he was transported to a local hospital for mental health treatment under an emergency custody order.
+Otieno’s family and their attorneys have said Otieno was experiencing mental distress at the time of his initial encounter with law enforcement, days before he was taken to the state hospital.
+He was first taken into police custody in Henrico County March 3, when he was transported to a local hospital for mental health treatment under an emergency custody order.

 Police have said that while at the local hospital, he “became physically assaultive toward officers,” at which point they arrested him and took him to a local jail, something Otieno’s family says should never have happened given that he was in need of treatment.
 On the afternoon of March 6, he was transferred to the state hospital, which has a unit that provides care for people admitted from jails or by court order.

-Some of the attorneys for the defendants charged in his death have said their clients were trying to restrain Otieno.
+Some of the attorneys for the defendants charged in his death have said their clients were only trying to restrain Otieno.
+Otieno’s family and their attorneys have said he posed no danger to them and was simply trying to breathe during the encounter at the hospital shown on video.

 All defendants have been granted bond and court records show pre-trial hearings in April or May.